whatwedo/CrudBundle/docs/templating.md

   templateDirectory: '@whatwedoCrud/Templates'
 ```

-The template path can also change individually per Definition.
+The template path can also be changed individually for each definition class.

 ```
 class PostDefinition extends AbstractDefinition